felipead/flight-path-tracker/README.md

 }
 ```

+## TODO & Roadmap

+- [ ] Add logging.
+- [ ] Add `context.WithTimeout` and check if the context was canceled during the path calculation to avoid unnecessary work.
+- [ ] Persist the `FlightPath` entity in a relational database, along with the flight legs.
+Each airport code could be a unique entry in an `airports` table.

 ## Solution Design

 If we are only concerned about finding the *start* (the origin) and *end* (the final destination) airport codes, a simple solution can be devised.